The number one problem we hear from salespeople at product-led companies is: 'I have so many users I could talk to. Where do I focus?'

 - What volume of leads can our Sales team handle today?

-- What size customer is worth it to involve sales?
+- What customer size is worth Sales involvement?

-You don't need to have one and only one definition.
+You don't need to have one and only one PQL definition.
 You can further segment into levels of product intent via multiple definitions.
-We generally recommend it's best to start with one and add once you've mastered that.
+In the beginning, we generally recommend starting with one PQL definition.
+Once you've mastered that, you can add more definitions.

 PQLs = Fit + Intent